Chiamami per nome

-"Chiamami per nome" ("Call me by my name") is a song by Italian recording artists Francesca Michielin and Fedez, written by Michielin and Fedez with Davide Simonetta, Alessandro Raina, singer-songwriter Mahmood and rapper Dargen D'Amico.
+"Chiamami per nome" ("Call me by my name") is a song co-written and recorded by Italian singer Francesca Michielin and Italian rapper Fedez.
+It was released by RCA Records on 3 March 2021 as the second single from the reissue of Michielin's fourth studio album Feat (stato di natura).

-Produced by d.whale, the song competed in the 71st Sanremo Music Festival and was released by RCA Records as a single on 3 March 2021.
+The song was written by the two artists with co-writing contribution by Dargen D'Amico, Alessandro Raina and Mahmood and produced by Davide Simonetta.
+It competed during the 71st Sanremo Music Festival, placing second at the final rank.
 On 5 March 2021, two days after the song was released, "Chiamami per nome" debuted at number 2 on the Italian FIMI Singles Chart, before reaching the top of the chart the following week.

 Background

 Francesca Michielin and Fedez previously recorded two songs together, "Cigno nero" in 2013 and "Magnifico" in 2014, achieving commercial success and collecting a total of eight platinum records in Italy.
 In spring 2020, during the COVID-19 lockdown in Italy, Fedez invited Michielin to join him during an Instagram Direct for a live performance.
 Following the performance, they developed the idea to collaborate for a third time.

 The song was originally written by Michielin and Fedez, and later reworked by Mahmood, Dargen D'Amico, Davide Simonetta and Alessandro Raina.

 "Chiamami per nome" is also the second collaboration between Michielin and Mahmood after "Cheyenne".

 Michielin described "Chiamami per nome" as "a lovesong imbued with hope, dreams and anger".

 Fedez also considered it as a departure from their previous works together, with a less-classic structure, "a stylistic upgrade, a pop song with urban shades".
 Unlike "Magnifico" and "Cigno nero", "Chiamami per nome" also features singing contributions by Fedez, who only rapped in the previous songs with Michielin.

 Michielin explained the title refers to "the moments in which, during difficult times, people only want to be called by their own name".